chungkang/MCA/README.md

    - 'proximity' should have a value of '1'. 'proximity' indicates cases where vector files (in geojson or shp format) are converted to raster and range calculation is required (e.g., roads, electrical grid...).

    ![image](https://github.com/chungkang/MCA/assets/36185863/57b8b6fb-b1b5-42da-ae7f-b25ddafd0570)

+## Step 5: Calculate Proximity

+1. Execute 'step5_calculate_proximity.py' using an IDE (such as Visual Studio Code).
+   - This script utilizes 'step4_excel_template.xlsx' from the 'data\setting_excel' directory as input for setting values.
+     'file_name' and 'proximity' will be utilized for this step.
+   - Input data is sourced from 'data\step4', where files in tif format are read.
+   - The outputs are stored in the 'data\step5' directory.
+Data with 'proximity' field filled with '1' will have proximity calculated and saved as tif files with the suffix '_proximity'.
+Additionally, if 'proximity' does not contain '1', the filenames will remain unchanged from the previous ones.
+   - This process generates 'step5_excel_template.xlsx' in the 'data\setting_excel' directory.

+2. Since the 'AOI', 'exclusion', and 'proximity' inputs from Step 4 are utilized, there is no need to input them again if they were already provided in Step 4.